Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- In last week's game against the Lions, Gage was targeted five times and racked up four catches for 39 yards.
+- Against the Lions last week, Gage was targeted five times and totaled 39 yards on four receptions.

-- Gage's stat line over his last three games shows 16 grabs for 194 yards and one touchdown.
+- Gage's stat line over his last three games shows 16 catches for 194 yards and one touchdown.
 He put up 64.7 receiving yards per game and was targeted 23 times.

 Gage's Atlanta Teammates